m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

 ### Set Hostname and DNS records

 Postfix uses the server’s hostname to identify itself when communicating with other MTAs.
 A hostname could be a single word or a FQDN.

-_Note: We will use `example.com` as our registered domain as an example domain here_.
+> *Note:* We will use `example.com` as our registered domain as an example domain here.

 Make sure your hostnames set to a FQDN such as __mail.example.com__ by using the command: `sudo hostnamectl set-hostname mail.example.com`

 Gracefully reboot your server using `init 6` after.

 **Set up DNS records:**

 - MX records tell other MTA's that your mail server __mail.example.com__ is responsible for email delivery for your domain name.
   ```
   MX record    @           mail.example.com
   ```
   ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/permalinks/PhishOPS/images/mx_record.png)

 - An A record maps your FQDN to your IP address.
   ```
   mail.example.com        <ip-addr>